MojithaR/Linux-Verse/20 Set up a LAMP Stack (Linux, Apache, MySQL, PHP).md

 ## Summary

-Setting up a LAMP stack on Linux provides a robust foundation for hosting dynamic web applications
+Setting up a LAMP stack on Linux provides a robust foundation for hosting dynamic web